thednp/position-observer/README.md

 // when the position of the element changes from DOM manipulations and/or
 // the position change was triggered by either scroll / resize events
-// this will be the output of this observer callback example [{
+// these will be the entries of this observer callback example [{
   // the observed target element
-  target: <div#myelement>,
+  target: <div#myElement>,
   // the target's bounding client react
   boundingClientRect: DOMRect,
   // this will always be true when at least one pixel of the target is visible in the viewport